会員登録(無料)で全機能が使える!

 Using words already defined in SQL (reserved words) like ORDER or USER as table or column names can cause errors.
 In such cases, they must be enclosed in backticks, like `user`.

+After fixing syntax errors, how about trying to write your own queries?
 In our SQL Practice Drill (Dojo), beginners to advanced users can challenge themselves with practical problems.